 All employers can ask an individual to apply for a basic check which will disclose their unspent convictions.
 Certain employers must get higher level checks for their employees and volunteers.

 Reusing disclosure certificates

 AccessNI disclosure certificates are only accurate on the issue date.

 A basic disclosure certificate is a statement showing an unspent criminal record or lack of criminal record, at a particular time.
-Disclosures are designed to be used immediately.
+Disclosure certificates should be used immediately.
 With a dated certificate, there's a risk that the applicant’s criminal record has changed.

 You should be cautious about accepting dated checks or transferring disclosure certificates to later roles or jobs.
 Before you accept a previously issued basic disclosure certificate, you should also consider if: